c1m50c/snapr/README.md

 ##### Drawing

 If you think our drawing solution sucks, don't use it!
 It can simply be disabled by removing the `drawing` feature flag.
-You can choose how you draw geometries via the `snapr::generate_snapshot_from_geometries_with_drawer` method.
+You can choose how you draw geometries via the `Snapr::generate_snapshot_from_geometries_with_drawer` method.

 ##### Tiles